Midsphere: Edge lengths

 For a polyhedron with a midsphere, it is possible to assign a real number to each vertex (the power of the vertex with respect to the midsphere) that equals the distance from that vertex to the point of tangency of each edge that touches it.
 For each edge, the sum of the two numbers assigned to its endpoints is just the edge's length.
 For instance, Crelle's tetrahedra can be parameterized by the four numbers assigned in this way to their four vertices, showing that they form a four-dimensional family.

+As an example, the four points (0,0,0), (1,0,0), (0,1,0), and (0,0,1) form one of Crelle's tetrahedra, with three isosceles right triangles and one equilateral triangle for a face.
+These four points are the centers of four pairwise tangent spheres, with radii $\tfrac12\sqrt2\approx 0.707$ for the three nonzero points on the equilateral triangle and $1-\tfrac12\sqrt2\approx 0.293$ for the origin.
+These four numbers (three equal and one smaller) are the four numbers that parameterize this tetrahedron.
+Three of the tetrahedron edges connect two points that both have the larger radius; the length of these edges is the sum of these equal radii, $\sqrt2$.
+The other three edges connect two points with different radii summing to one.

 When a polyhedron with a midsphere has a Hamiltonian cycle, the sum of the lengths of the edges in the cycle can be subdivided in the same way into twice the sum of the powers of the vertices.
 Because this sum of powers of vertices does not depend on the choice of edges in the cycle, all Hamiltonian cycles have equal lengths.